 like saving the rest of the champagne for later.

 which brings us back to cover up -- to conceal evidence of wrong doing. if to rock what i've got is wrong, then i don't want to be right.

-we get the need to cover up -- like the need to walk through the lobby to get to the pool. or the need to walk to the bar to grab another round of margaritas.
+we get the need to cover up -- like the need to walk through the lobby to get to the pool. or the mad dash to the airport after one last swim.

 we just want to call it more like what it feels like and less like what it technically is.